coleww/cole-codes-cool-code/source/2015-07-10-shelling-out.html.markdown

 # Shelling Out
 ## I would gladly shell out 5$ for you to pipe a burrito to me, streaming, over the course of the next 7 minutes.

-I like the UNIX philosophy which holds, among other things, that it's best to build tools that do one thing really well.
-With a plethora of focused modules at our disposal building an app becomes a matter of connecting them together in new and interesting ways.
-But a side effect to this preference for small things is that you end up starting new projects all the time!
-And if we're doing repetitive tasks to setup our small modules then we might as well write some more small modules to help reduce this tedium.
-Turtles all the way down.

-Traditionally one would connect the output of various programs to the inputs of others with pipes (`|`), like so `cd | grep potatoes`.
+Traditionally, one would connect the output of various programs to the inputs of others with pipes (`|`) directly on the command line, or within the depths of a shell script, like so `cd | grep potatoes`.

 ![pipe](pipe.png)